 The above SQL structure can be readily incorporated into a .php file and used to query the database via a dynamic webpage.
 This .php file can also produce an XML file rather than the usual HTML format.
-The way to do this is to have the following expression at the start of the php file:
+The way to do this is to have at the start of the php file the expression to make sure the resulting file is read as XML.